You've followed all the "tried and true" blogging rules.

-Could it be possible that your blog is too broad?
-While it may seem like having a blog that covers a myriad of topics may seem like a good idea, that wide range of topics could be what is keeping your blog from succeeding.
+While having a blog that covers a myriad of topics may seem like a good idea, that wide range could be what’s keeping your blog from succeeding.

-If they can’t really determine what your blog is going to tell them, they are less likely to come back looking for information.
+If they can’t really determine what your blog is going to tell them, they’re less likely to come back looking for information.

 So how do you fix it?

 Your topics don't have to be extremely narrow, but they should be related somehow.

 Online marketing and working at home?
 That’s fine.
 Especially if you want to combine the two and write about online marketing tips for home businesses.

 You can't go after your target audience if you don't know who they are.

 If you write about marketing, are you writing for a new business or an established business?

 Your job is to figure out how to position your blog and make it different.

-If you can’t carve yourself a space in the niche, think about how you can make your blog different.
+If you can’t carve yourself a space in the niche, think about how you can make your blog stand out.

 Why would readers go to their blog over yours?
 What type of content do they share?
 Are they more accessible on social media?

 Blogs that are too narrow and have no real interested audience will have a hard time succeeding.

 The best way to narrow down your topic just enough and still have a truly interested audience is to do your research.

-Now to you.
 What kind of preliminary research do you do before launching a blog?